The rise and fall of Britain’s most determined and publicity-hungry moral campaigner and the organisation that she founded.

 But Whitehouse was not about to allow anyone to steal her moralising thunder, and the Hills knew that she was the figure most associated with the fight against filth in the public eye – and, more importantly, while she was dismissed as a crank by most broadcasters, she had the ear of politicians and newspaper proprietors.
 It made sense for both sides to pool their resources.

-As with many such things, the origins of the Nationwide Festival of Light are somewhat muddy, and depend very much on who you ask.
+As with many such things, the origins of the Nationwide Festival of Light are somewhat muddy and depend very much on who you ask.
 Some things we know – the Hills chose at some point in 1971 to join forces with Whitehouse in their desire to form a counterweight to the permissive society, but who came up with the name and the grander concept is less clear, perhaps because it was an organic group effort.
-Whitehouse – who was a cunning self-publicist with quite the ego hidden beneath her ‘ordinary housewife’ persona that was as much an act as David Bowie’s Ziggy Stardust – liked to take credit for the whole thing, though by the time of her third autobiography (Quite Contrary), was willing to give Muggeridge a moment of destiny, when he apparently said “Mary, what are we going to do for these young people?
+Whitehouse – who was a cunning self-publicist with quite the ego hidden beneath her ‘ordinary housewife’ persona that was as much an act as David Bowie’s Ziggy Stardust – liked to take credit for the whole thing, though by the time of her third autobiography (Quite Contrary), she was willing to give Muggeridge a moment of destiny, when he apparently said “Mary, what are we going to do for these young people?
 We must have a great Festival of Light!”.
 It’s the sort of lightning-strike moment that sounds good in a dramatised and self-congratulatory autobiography, though this important moment is missing from both previous books.
 Well, I suppose it’s easy to forget.

 A more prosaic version of how things began sees Peter Hill contacting various like-minded luminaries – Whitehouse and Muggeridge, Lord Longford (who varied his time between ‘investigating’ the evils of pornography and campaigning for the freedom of Myra Hindley), Bishop Trevor Huddleston and Cliff Richard, the rock ‘n’ roll star turned squeaky clean bachelor boy Christian pop star.
-Hill had been inspired by the story of ten thousand men marching through Blackburn in protest against loosening morals, and envisioned a similar thing on a national scale.
+Hill had been inspired by the story of ten thousand men marching through Blackburn in protest against loosening morals and envisioned a similar thing on a national scale.
 Like similar moral campaigners before and since, Hill was convinced that he spoke for a silent majority who had been ignored by the forces of permissiveness.
 The idea that society had changed, and that his Victorian, fundamentalist ideas were out of step with the majority probably never crossed his mind.

 His new movement had two aims – to combat the spread of ‘sexploitation’ in the media and the arts, and to encourage a return to Christian morality through the teachings of Christ.
 This two-pronged approach allowed some flexibility within the movement – some people might feel less strongly about the religious aspect than others did but were still concerned about the spread of pornography and sexual exploitation.
 The movement could therefore take in anti-porn proto-feminists, atheist Leftists and others who would not necessarily be attracted to a strictly religious organisation.
 This marriage of convenience continues today, as Radical Feminists and church groups join forces to campaign against strip clubs and sex shops.